lewoudar/kifurushi/docs/usage.md

         else:
             return f'fe80::{random.randint(1, 8)}'

-    def compute_value(self, data: bytes, packet: Packet = None) -> Optional[bytes]:
+    def compute_value(self, data: bytes, packet: Packet = None) -> bytes:
         # data represent the remaining bytes to parse by the packet instance passed as second argument
         # packet can be useful in some circumstances where field value depends on previous fields already parsed

+        # if we don't have enough data to process, we stop there and return an empty byte so that following
+        # fields (if any) will not be processed too
+        if len(data) < self.size:
+            return b''

         self._address = ipaddress.ip_address(data[:self.size])

+        # this is important to know if the field has been parsed correctly
+        self._value_was_computed = True

-        # it is important to return the remaining bytes after those representing this field so that other fields
+        # it is also important to return the remaining bytes after those representing this field so that other fields
         # can also process their value
         return data[self.size:]